 Key Objectives Relevant to Plan and SA Key Targets and Indicators Relevant to Plan and SA Implications for Plan Implications for SA allocation of land in the emerging Local Plan and the preparation of policies for the management of flood risk.
 The SFRA will also ensure that flood risk is considered at the earliest stage of the planning process, provide greater clarity and certainty to developers regarding which sites are suitable for developments of different types and ensure that the direct and cumulative impacts of development on flood risk are acknowledged and appropriately mitigated. development within the floodplain. brownfield sites for housing development where the opportunity arises.
 The Level 1 SFRA report will update the previous SFRA that was prepared in 2007 and assess sources of flood risk across the Borough.
 A separate Level 2 document will supplement this report by providing detailed assessments of the suitability of potential development site allocations across the Borough in terms of flood risk.
 Forest of Bowland: A Strategy for Sustainable Tourism 2 2010 - 2015 and Action Plan The vision for sustainable tourism in the Forest of Bowland AONB is that: 'By 2015 the Forest of Bowland AONB will be a recognised destination for sustainable tourism.
 It will still be a hidden gem that visitors can make their personal Indicators within the action plan which may be relevant to the Local Plan and SA include: Support initiatives which engage with groups discovery, and where they can enjoy high quality, sustainable and accessible activities and accommodation for all - characterised by the commitment and passion of business owners for this amazing and magical landscape.' that don't traditionally visit the AONB.
 Develop and promote tourism products and events to encourage out of season visits to the AONB.
-The Local Plan should recognise the importance of the Forest of Bowland AONB in The indicators within this strategy should be considered within the SA Framework.
-The In order to achieve this vision The Forest of Bowland AONB committee have identified seven strategic aims which will further develop the identity, products and Ensure that promotion of public transport is embedded as part of all other promotional and media activity. attracting tourists to the area and its importance as a recreational facility for local SA Framework should also recognise the link between the Forest of Bowland AONB and partnerships of the Forest of Bowland AONB: Develop a strong brand identity for the Forest of Bowland Continue to develop and promote the AONB as a 'Place to Enjoy and Keep Special'. residents. the health of Wyre's residents.
+The Local Plan should recognise the importance of the Forest of Bowland AONB in attracting tourists to the area and its importance as a recreational facility for local residents.
+The indicators within this strategy should be considered within the SA Framework.
+The SA Framework should also recognise the link between the Forest of Bowland AONB and the health of Wyre's residents.
+In order to achieve this vision The Forest of Bowland AONB committee have identified seven strategic aims which will further develop the identity, products and Ensure that promotion of public transport is embedded as part of all other promotional and media activity. partnerships of the Forest of Bowland AONB: Develop a strong brand identity for the Forest of Bowland Continue to develop and promote the AONB as a 'Place to Enjoy and Keep Special'.
 AONB as a destination.
 Develop and promote products which celebrate 'A Landscape Rich in Heritage'.
 Develop and promote tourism products which reflect and celebrate the Forest of Bowland AONB's sense of place.
 Raise awareness of traditional skills and features seen in Bowland and promote these